domteow/OOPG1T4/README.md

-# Client Management System #
+# Form Application System #

-Client Management System (CMS) is a data capture web application for Quantum Leap Corporation that aims to simplify the process of onboarding vendors and subcontractors, ensuring that all necessary forms are collected and retained for record-keeping.
-CMS also allows for approval workflow processing and the ability to visualize which stage of a workflow a vendor is at the moment.
+Form Application System (FMS) is a data capture web application for Quantum Leap Corporation that aims to simplify the process of onboarding vendors and subcontractors, ensuring that all necessary forms are collected and retained for record-keeping.
+FMS also allows for approval workflow processing and the ability to visualize which stage of a workflow a vendor is at the moment.

-This is the first release of CMS which contains its core functionalities as provided by the sponsor.
+This is the first release of FMS which contains its core functionalities as provided by the sponsor.

 ## Installation ##
-To install CMS, follow these steps:
+To install FMS, follow these steps:

 ### Backend ###